-Not having a voice in reopening plans.
-Choosing between your children and your students.
-Teaching students online and in person at the same time.
-Working twice as hard without a pay increase.
-For many, this is teaching in 2020.
+Worrying about masks and COVID.
+Talking to students about TikTok challenges.
+Trying to get things back to normal, when we are still far from it.
+For many, this is teaching in 2021.
 And yes, writing “teachers can virtually do anything” with icing and putting it on a cake in the teacher’s lounge is nice.
 Hearing, “we are all in this together,” is nice.
 Staff Shout-Outs on Fridays celebrating all the hard and extra work teachers are doing is nice.
 But you know what’s nicer?
 Adequate prep time during contract hours to plan.
-Hazard pay for teachers who are teaching in person.
+Salaries that allow you to focus on one job instead of looking for a second to supplement.
 And how about school cultures that don’t center on toxic positivity, but teachers’ physical and mental health?

 What do we mean by toxic positivity?